JakeBurchDev/todo-example/README.md

 # todo-example
- ToDo app created to provide code sample.
+ToDo app created to provide a code sample.

 ## Overview
 This app is built with MySQL, Express, Angular, and Node.
 It allows a user to enter ToDo items, mark them as complete, and delete them.